almahdy-byte/Job-Search-App/README.md

 - Apply to jobs with uploaded CVs
 - Chat with HRs in real-time

-### 🧑‍💼 HRs
+### 🧑‍💼 HRs / Companies
 - Create and manage job postings
-- View applicants and their CVs
+- View all applications submitted for their jobs
+- **Download application data as an Excel file**
-- Start conversations with candidates
+- Chat with candidates in real-time

 ### 👮 Admin Panel
 - Manage all users and job listings